A primal-dual algorithm for image reconstruction with input-convex neural network regularizers: Experiments The python code are available from https://doi.org/10.5281/zenodo.17426033.

 \textbf{Results:} Figure \ref{fig:ct_comp} compares the energy and PSNR plots of the proposed method and subgradient methods.
 While the constant step-size subgradient methods show substantial progress in the early iterations, they are quickly surpassed by the proposed method, which demonstrates a more consistent convergence.
 In contrast, the diminishing step-size subgradient methods exhibit much slower convergence overall.

 Additionally, Figure \ref{fig:ct_comp_dr} shows comparisons of the data fidelity and regularization term plots.
-All methods handle the data fidelity term smoothly, though the constant step-size subgradient methods can sometimes reach a far lower value than the eventual converged value, which may also explain their initial speed.
-In contrast, the subgradient methods exhibit different behavior with the non-smooth regularization term.
-The constant step-size subgradient methods reduce the regularization term much more slowly than the proposed method, while the diminishing step-size subgradient methods show very oscillatory behavior in the initial states, indicating superior stability of the proposed method throughout the optimization process.
-Figure \ref{fig:ct_recon} shows the reconstructions at 50 and 500 iterations, further illustrating the effectiveness of the proposed method in producing high-quality results consistently.
+All methods handle the data fidelity term reasonably well, though constant step-size subgradient methods sometimes drive it to values far below the eventual optimum, which may explain their faster initial decrease.
+In contrast, their behavior on the non-smooth regularization term differs.
+The constant step-size variants reduce the regularization term much more slowly than the proposed method, while the diminishing step-size variants exhibit oscillations in the early iterations.
+This highlights the superior stability of the proposed method throughout the optimization process. \rv{Interestingly, SM-C reaches a lower objective value than the proposed method after about 10 iterations, yet its PSNR is lower.
+A closer look at the plots reveals that SM-C overshoots the data fidelity term while progressing slowly on the regularizer, a consequence of using a single step-size, hence coupling both terms.
+In contrast, the proposed method balances the two terms more effectively.} Figure \ref{fig:ct_recon} shows the reconstructions at 50 and 500 iterations, further illustrating the effectiveness of the proposed method in producing high-quality results consistently.